 Kate appeared on Springwatch Unsprung with Chris Packham live from the Sherborne Estate in Gloucestershire.

 Published in paperback, the new cover stars Teg, Kate’s Welsh Sheepdog.

 Kate Humble and Geetie Singh-Watson took viewers on a journey across the country and through the seasons, to meet inspirational rural entrepreneurs and unveiling some of Britain’s hidden gems synonymous with heritage and beauty.

 Taking place high above the Arctic Circle, Fjӓllrӓven Polar is a once in a lifetime dog sled adventure.
 Travelling 300km across the frozen arctic tundra, participants set off from Signaldalen, Norway and travel all the way to the forests around Jukkasjärvi in Swedish Lapland. www.polar.fjallraven.com

-Kate Humble presents this programme from Yellowstone National Park with Patrick Aryee, following the changes of season in one of the most remarkable places on the planet.
+Kate Humble travelled to Yellowstone National Park, following the changes of season in one of the most remarkable places on the planet.

 Arctic Live was a three-part series exploring the planet’s last undiscovered wilderness.
 From the edge of the Canadian Arctic, Kate Humble, Simon Reeve and Gordon Buchanan were live on the shores of Hudson Bay discovering what life is really like on top of the world.